 Every worker over the age of 16 is liable to pay Income Tax and National Insurance contributions.
 The amount you pay will depend on how much you earn.

 When you are 16 you will be given a National Insurance Number.
 It is your unique number so make sure you keep it safe - you will need it when you start work.
-If you are aged between 15 years and 9 months old and 20 and have not yet received your National Insurance number, call the National Insurance Registrations Helpline on 0845 915 7006 between 8am-5pm, Monday-Friday.
+If you are aged between 15 years and 9 months and 20 and have not yet received your National Insurance number, call the National Insurance Helpline on 0300 200 3502 between 8.30am-5pm, Monday-Friday, or use form CA5403 to get written confirmation of your National Insurance number.

 Every worker over the age of 16 pays National Insurance contributions which are deducted from your earnings if you earn over a certain amount.
 It is your employer's responsibility to deduct your National Insurance contributions from your wages through the PAYE system.
 Your contributions go towards any pension and benefits you may be entitled to in the future.
 The amount you pay will depend on how much you earn.